 Executive Staff – Accepting applications for future openings

 The Cascade Pacific Council screens qualified candidates for those who want to become eligible for executive roles at any of the 253 Councils across the country when openings occur.
 A four-year college degree is required.
 Candidate must have skills in public speaking, sales, fundraising, recruiting, computers and writing.
 For more information, email: email@example.com.

 The council will hire over 250 persons to work with our youth in camps from the “Coast to the Cascades.”
 Successful applicants will enjoy a weekly salary, room and board, training, and a great outdoor experience with youth.
 The minimum age to work at day camp is 14, resident camp 15.
 View more information

 Seasonal (Nov-Feb) Staff

-We employ a few persons for seasonal (Nov-Feb) work to assist with data entry and problem-solving in the unit charter renewal process.
+The council employs a few persons for seasonal (Nov-Feb) work to assist with data entry and problem-solving in the unit charter renewal process.
 This role will be involved with screening incoming charter packets, validating information and ensuring completeness, and data entry and filing.
 Other office tasks may be assigned.
-This role is scheduled for 25 hours per week (flexible daytime schedule) and is budgeted for November 13, 2017 through February 28, 2018.
+This role is scheduled for 25 hours per week (flexible daytime schedule) and is budgeted for November through February.
 At this time, all of our seasonal office positions are filled.

 Camp Rangers – no current openings